A compact support property for infinite-dimensional SDEs with H\"older continuous coefficients: Main results

 \end{theorem}

 This is the first compact support-type result for solutions to an infinite-dimensional SDE or a SPDE in which the underlying spatial motion is discontinuous.
-Indeed, in the former case, the discrete spatial domain means that any spatial motion discontinuous, which makes this, so far as we are aware, the first compact support result for an infinite-dimensional SDE.
-Whether or not the support remains compact at all times remains open; however, the classical compact support property as stated in \eqref{CSP} cannot hold for solutions to \eqref{e_sdesystem}, because the union of the supports over different times is unbounded; see Proposition~\ref{prop_unbounded}.
+Indeed, for lattice SDEs such as \eqref{e_sdesystem} the discrete spatial domain means that any spatial motion discontinuous, which makes this, so far as we are aware, the first compact support result for an infinite-dimensional SDE.
+In general, Theorem~\ref{thm_main_compact} cannot be improved to state that the support is compact for all times; we prove in Theorem~\ref{thm_unbounded} that (in a special case) there exist exceptional times when the support is unbounded, which distinguishes the support behaviour of solutions to \eqref{e_sdesystem} under Assumption~\ref{assumption2} from that of solutions to the stochastic heat equation \eqref{eq_SHE} with $\gamma \in (0,1)$.

-As discussed in the Introduction, this result should be contrasted with the case of the corresponding superprocess, or the super-random walk, which exhibits instantaneous propagation of supports.
-We recall that one obtains a superprocess from \eqref{e_sdesystem} by setting $\sigma(x) = \sqrt{x}$ and $f \equiv a$ for $a \in \R$, and for general Lipschitz $f$ the superprocess with drift $f$ can be realized and studied via Dawson's Girsanov theorem \cite{D1978} (see also \cite[Theorem~IV.1.6]{Perkins}).
+As discussed in the Introduction, Theorem~\ref{thm_main_compact} should be contrasted with the case of the corresponding superprocess, or the super-random walk, which exhibits instantaneous propagation of supports.
+We recall that one obtains a superprocess from \eqref{e_sdesystem} by setting $\sigma(x) = \sqrt{x}$, which corresponds to $\gamma = 1/2$, and $f \equiv a$ for $a \in \R$; for general Lipschitz $f$ the superprocess with drift $f$ can be realized and studied via Dawson's Girsanov theorem \cite{D1978} (see also \cite[Theorem~IV.1.6]{Perkins}).
 In either case, we have for every $t \geq 0$ \cite[Theorem~5.1]{EP1991}.
 (This assumes the irreducibility of the underlying random walk kernel; without this assumption, the natural analogous statements hold.)
 In particular, until the extinction time, the set of times at which the solution has full support is a.s.\ a set of full measure.
 Theorem~\ref{thm_main_compact} proves that this is essentially sharp, because setting $\sigma(x) = x^\gamma$ for any $\gamma \in (0,1/2)$ leads to the converse: the set of times where the support is compact is a.s.\ a set of full measure.